To maintain water softener effectiveness you must make sure all parts are clean. Learn step-by-step how to clean a water softener.

 Step by step on how to clean water softener brine tank

-- Shut off the water softener system or put it on bypass mode.
+- Shut off the water softener system or put it in bypass mode.

 - Disconnect the brine tank from the system

-- Dump salt and water in the tank.
-Make sure you do not throw the salt in the garden as this may kill the plants.
+- Dump salt and water that is in the brine tank.
+Make sure you do not throw salt in the garden as this may kill the plants.

-- Remove and clean brine tank parts set them aside.
+- Remove and clean brine tank parts and set them aside.

 - Use soapy water to clean the tank.
 You can use dish soap and scrub inside the tank.